 They’re also called spring cabbages and are harvested mostly for their loose leaves instead of the dense heads.
-Some types such Tokyo Bekana (one of my favs to grow) doesn’t form a head, only the spring greens.
+Some types such Tokyo Bekana (one of my favs to grow) don’t form a head, only the spring greens.
 Other spring cabbages form loose heads, far less compact than what you’d find in a large head cabbage.
-Spring greens taste are delicious eaten raw or in stir-fries, slaws or egg rolls.
+Spring greens taste delicious eaten raw or in stir-fries, slaws, or egg rolls.

 Sometimes you also see the label ‘spring greens’ on a package of pre-made lettuce at the grocery store.
-These tend to be a mix of tender baby greens such as kale, spinach, mustards, arugula or baby leaf lettuce.
+These tend to be a mix of tender baby greens such as kale, spinach, mustard greens, arugula or baby leaf lettuce.
 You can grow and make your own baby spring green mix.
-Often a spring greens mix will be a braising mixture, meaning you can saute them and won’t contain lettuces.
+Often a spring greens mix will be a braising mixture, meaning you can sauté them and won’t contain lettuces.

 There are many great early spring greens to enjoy in the wild too.
 These tend to offer bitter digestives great for spring cleansing such as dandelion greens.

 Tokyo Bekana from Johnny Seeds